VALHALLA series glossary

-By popular request, here’s a list of terms, characters, places and more that appear in the Valhalla series.
-This list is by no means comprehensive and is regularly updated.
+By popular request, here’s a list of terms, characters, places and more that appear in the Rune Witch series.
+This list is by no means exhaustive and continues to be updated.

 If there’s a word or name from the series that you have a question about and would like to have it added to this list, please drop a line.
 Thanks!

 Æsir: The principle pantheon of Norse mythology.
-In Valhalla, members of the Æsir include Odin, Frigga, Heimdall, Saga, Bragi, Thor, and Loki.
+Members of the Æsir include Odin, Frigga, Heimdall, Saga, Bragi, Thor, and Loki.
 See also Vanir.

 Akershus Castle: Medieval fortress built to protect the city of Oslo, Norway.
 One of the sites visited by Heimdall and Maggie in Iduna’s Apples.